crotwell/QuirksStationXML/README.md

+# Quirks-mode StationXML
+This is a fork of the FDSN StationXML schema that makes changes for cases where the IRIS DMC's FDSN Station web service outputs invalid StationXML.
+Not all cases are covered, just the major ones where it is pretty obvious that the server is doing the wrong thing.
+The idea is that this allows the output XML to be run through a validator, but doesn't crash and burn on little things that can be easily handled by a manually written parser.

 # StationXML
 The FDSN StationXML schema and related documents are maintained by the [International Federation of Digital Seismograph Networks (FDSN)](http://www.fdsn.org/).